-In the pictures taken by Gregory Michael King, I’m wearing a 1950s dress from Nouveau2You (read my article about how to date vintage clothing!) paired with a 1950s bag, porcelain necklace from POPORCELAIN, my favourite Megumi-O- sunglasses and my new obsession, the 1950s hair snood adorned with a velvet bow, bought from Shazam Hair Flowers on Etsy.
+In the pictures taken by Gregory Michael King, I’m wearing a 1950s dress (read my article about how to date vintage clothing!) paired with a 1950s bag, porcelain necklace from POPORCELAIN, my favourite Megumi-O- sunglasses and my new obsession, the 1950s hair snood adorned with a velvet bow, bought from Shazam Hair Flowers on Etsy.

 “Period: 20th century onwards.
 In a much earlier usage, a ribbon or hair-band, but now generally associated with the fine cord or mesh net retaining a chignon or other styles of rolled-up hair.
 Worn outdoors with or without a hat.
 Also made of fabric and attached to a hat.”
 The Dictionary Of Fashion History: Valerie Cumming, C. W. Cunnington and P. E. Cunnington

-Snoods were very popular in the 1940s, helping to keep the hair neat, away from the face, making it a very practical accessory at work in particular for women who worked in war industry factories and could have easily got their hair tangled and caught in a machinery.
+Snoods were very popular in the 1940s, helping to keep the hair neat, away from the face, making it a very practical accessory at work in particular for women who worked in war industry factories and could have easily got their hair tangled and caught in machinery.
 The most popular snoods were knit or crocheted, pretty much out of any material and in a variety of colours, quite often the same as the dress.